isabella232/timed-advance/README.md

 ## Description

-This plug-in sets the field to auto-advance after a set period of time has passed, displaying that timer.
-It supports all five plug-in field types.
+This field plug-in makes a field auto-advance to the next screen after a configurable period of time has passed.
+A countdown of remaining time is displayed on screen.

-If a respondent attempts to go back to a field with this plug-in that has already been completed, the field will auto-advance (unless parameter 4 is equal to `1` and there was time left, see **Parameters** below).
+If a user attempts to return to a field with this field plug-in that has already been completed, the field will auto-advance (unless parameter 4 is equal to `1` and there was time left, see **Parameters** below).

+See supported field types below.

 ## Default SurveyCTO feature support